Skedee, Oklahoma

 Skedee is a town in Pawnee County, Oklahoma, United States.
-The population was 51 at the 2010 census, a 50 percent decline from the figure of 102 recorded in 2000.
+Skedee is northwest of Tulsa, northeast of Stillwater, and southeast of Ponca City.
+The population was 62 at the time of the 2020 Census, a 21.6% increase from the figure of 51 recorded in the 2010 Census.

 History

 Skedee was known as "Lemert", a name which referred to the local landowners, the Lemert family.
 In 1902, when the post office opened, the town was renamed "Skedee", after the Skidi Pawnee.

 In 1900–1904, the Eastern Oklahoma Railway built a railway line through Skedee.
 Steam engines stopped at Crystal Creek for water.
 A cotton gin and a grain elevator were also built.

 The rail line was destroyed by flooding in 1957.
-The Skedee post office closed in 1963.
+The Skedee post office later closed in 1963.

-In the 21st Century, Skedee has become a commuter town, with employed residents commuting to work in Stillwater and Pawnee.
+In the 21st century, Skedee has become a commuter town, with employed residents commuting to work in Stillwater and Pawnee.

 Points of interest

 A 1926 statue of Osage Chief Bacon Rind and Colonel Ellsworth Walters (1866/7-1946), a Skedee resident who was an oil lease auctioneer for the Osage Nation in the 1920s, stands in the main intersection of the town.